Global Mental Health Shorts

-HERE ARE A FEW SHORTS CREATED BY Delaney Ruston ALONG WITH HER TEDX TALK ON THESE TOPICS:
+HERE ARE A FEW SHORTS CREATED BY DR. DELANEY RUSTON ON THE TOPIC OF GLOBAL MENTAL HEALTH, ALONG WITH HER TEDX TALK.

 “When India Comes to Mind…does mental health come to mind?”

 This one-minute video asks us to think about what mental health services are needed in India and in our own communities.
 Can a country that has dramatically expanded the IT sector worldwide and trained thousands of ASHAs (Accredited Social Health Activists), also revolutionize mental health care?
 What services would you like to see in your city and beyond?